If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 We currently only take on absolute beginners (as mentioned above).

-And no drop-ins.
+And we don’t take drop-ins.
 Because we plan our classes in advance for the people we know are coming, and progress them together.

 (How can you plan a class for someone who you don’t know is coming?).